Amine Khammas

-Amine Khammas (born 6 April 1999) is a professional footballer who plays as a left back for Omonia.
+Amine Khammas (born 6 April 1999) is a professional footballer who plays as a left-back for Botola club Raja CA.

-Career
+Club career

 Khammas played with JMG Academy Lier and Genk as a junior.
 He made his first team debut with Genk in the Belgian Pro League on 29 July 2017 against Waasland-Beveren.

 International career

 Khammas was a youth international for Belgium at the U17 level.
-He later represented the Morocco U18s in a pair of friendlies against Portugal national under-18 football team in January 2017.
-He received a call-up to the senior Morocco national football team in August 2017.
+He later represented the Morocco U18s in a pair of friendlies against Portugal in January 2017.
+He received a call-up to the senior Morocco national team in August 2017.